iahmad-sparta/MiniProjectAutomatedWebTestingRoom2/README.md

   This project utilises Cucumber, a bahviour-driven development, language to test [Automation Exercise ](https://automationexercise.com/) using the Selenium testing library.
 We model each webpage using a Page Object Model (POM).
 The goal of this group project was to improve our skills in Git collaboration, Selenium testing, Writing modular Java code and Bug defect reporting.

 ## Using Git
  During the project, our group decided to use Git in a collaborative environment.
 We gave each member of our squad their own branch which were pulled, and pushed from the master branch.
-This Apprach was found to be effective due to the small member of merge conflicts, while we were developing test cases independent from one another.
+This Approach was found to be effective due to the small member of merge conflicts, while we were developing test cases independent from one another.

 ### Our branches
 ![image](https://github.com/user-attachments/assets/f3da1725-0eb7-4965-bfc1-708ee1d07ff7)